jeremiemartinez/jeremiemartinez.github.com/_posts/2017-03-13-i18n-good-practices.md

 ### Conclusion

-Android is already very smart and has recently improved its handling of locales.
-Indeed since N, you can have a list of speaking languages and order them.
-Then, to get the most of the Android system, you should embrace it and be ready to translate your app at any moment.
+Android is already very smart and has even improved its handling of locales recently.
+Since N, users can now have a list of locales and order them.
+Android locales system is very powerful and you should embrace it to get your app ready for translations at any moment.

-Finally, I hope I proved with this article that you cannot assume anything about languages.
+I hope I proved with this article that you cannot assume anything about languages.
 However, by respecting simple rules you can ensure your app future and growth in multiple markets.

 PS: Thanks [Vincent](https://twitter.com/vincevlo) who did a huge part of the work with me in compiling the rules of this article.